jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 1. Press and hold the button until the LED turns off and immediately release it.
 In order to prevent accidental channel changing if you hold it too long, or release it too early it will not set the frequency.
 2. The LED will flash quickly and stop.
 Press the button to set the band (eg: 3 presses will select band 3, "Band E").
 If you press the button more than 5 times (the total number of supported bands), it will loop back to 1.
 3. Wait for the LED to flash quickly again and set the channel using the same procedure as above.
 There are 8 channels in each band, and pressing more than 8 times will loop back to 1.
-4. Release the button and wait for confirmation that the band has been set (LED long flash, followed by the band, followed by the channel, followed by another long LED flash).
+4. Release the button and wait for confirmation that the band has been set (flashes indicating the band, followed by the channel).
 The transmitter is now reconfigured and will immediately update the frequency of the module, and will start with the new channel in the future.
 5. If the button is not pressed to select the band or channel, the frequency selection mode will exit and flash the LED quickly many times.
 There will be no change to the current or startup channel.

-I am not sure if I like this scheme, but it's a good start that only requires one button and one LED.
+I think I like this scheme but I'm not sure; it might change.
+Either way, it's a good start that only requires one button and one LED.

 ### Video Input Capacitor